Chrysaor716/CLIblackjack/README.md

 - In each round, the player can:
     - "Hit" = draw another card from deck.
     - "Stand" = hold total in hand and end turn.
-- Once the player ends their turn, the dealer reveals the hidden card and then can also choose to hit until they stand.
+- If you are dealt 21 from the start (10 and Ace), you get a blackjack!
+This means you automatically win the round.
 - A "bust" happens when your hand goes over 21.
 In this case, the dealer wins regardless of their hand.
-- If you are dealt 21 from the start (10 and Ace), you get a blackjack!
-This means you automatically win the round.
+- Once the player ends their turn, the dealer reveals the hidden card and then can also choose to hit until they stand.
 - Dealer will hit until their total is 17 or higher.
-- If the dealer goes over 21, the player wins the round.
+- If the dealer goes over 21 (bust), the player wins the round.
 - If the player's hand equals the dealer's hand, then it is a tie.

 #### Additional requirements: